Instructions for NACTA Authors

 Reference figures in the text but attach all figures to separate pages at the end of the manuscript, one figure per page.
 Type captions below the figure.

 Make tables neat and clear.
 Place tables on separate pages at the end of the manuscript.
+The final draft must highlight the in-text notation of where the table will be placed.
+The final location of all tables and figures is left to the discretion of the technical editor.
 Type captions above the table.
 Captions should be inclusive enough to allow the table to stand by itself.
 All captions and the tables themselves should be in 12-point Times New Roman font.